 Student will enhance their knowledge of legal issues confronting military veterans and service members.
 Students will also enhance their research and writing skills through deconstructing existing law review articles in this area as well as engaging in in-depth research on their topic.
 Topics have been selected based on input from practicing attorneys who assist veterans and service members and focus on potential law and policy changes that could result in better services and support for these populations.
-This course counts toward completion of the Upper Division Writing Requirement.
+This course counts toward completion of the Upper Division Writing Requirement as a scholarly writing course.